Mullen To Showcase The FIVE EV Crossover and Level 5 Autonomous Vehicle Technology at CES® (Consumer Electronic Show)

 Forward-Looking Statements

 This press release contains "forward-looking statements."
 Words such as "may," "should," "could," "would," "predicts," "potential," "continue," "expects," "anticipates," "future," "intends," "plans," "believes," "estimates" and similar expressions, as well as statements in future tense, often signify forward-looking statements.
 These forward-looking statements include, without limitation, statements relating to the reverse merger, the Nasdaq approval process and proposed debut date of the Mullen FIVE (formerly MX-05) midsize crossover.
-These forward-looking statements are subject to risks and uncertainties.
+These forward-looking statements are, by their nature, subject to significant risks and uncertainties.

 Forward-looking statements should not be read as a guarantee of future performance or results and may not be accurate indications of when such performance or results will be achieved.
 Forward-looking statements are based on information that the Company has when those statements are made or management's good faith belief as of that time with respect to future events and are subject to risks and uncertainties that could cause actual performance or results to differ materially from those expressed in or suggested by the forward-looking statements, including factors beyond the Company's control.
 As a result of these and other risks, uncertainties and assumptions, forward-looking events and circumstances discussed herein might not occur in the way the Company expects or at all.
 Accordingly, readers should not place reliance on any forward-looking information or statements.
 The Company assumes no obligation to publicly update or revise its forward-looking statements as a result of new information, future events or otherwise.
 All forward-looking statements herein are qualified by reference to the cautionary statements set forth in this section.